asboyer/asboyer.github.io/_pages/about.md

 current_roles: true
 ---

 Welcome to [asboyer.com](https://asboyer.com).
 I'm **Andrew Boyer**, and this is my personal website.
-Here you can find my blog posts, short stories, projects, notes, and collections of reccomendations.
+Here you can find my blog posts, short stories, projects, notes, and collections of recommendations.
 Currently I'm studying Computer Science at the [Georgia Institute of Technology](https://www.cc.gatech.edu/).

 If you have any questions or just want to chat, feel free to reach out to me.
-To stay updated on my latest [projects](/projects), [posts](/blog), and [reccomendations](/favs), subscribe to my [newsletter](/subscribe).
+To stay updated on my latest [projects](/projects), [posts](/blog), and [recommendations](/favs), subscribe to my [newsletter](/subscribe).